Neurology and Neurosurgery

 Stay in the game with effective migraine management strategies

-By Dr. Hida Nierenburg, Director of Headache Medicine, Nuvance Health
+By Hida Nierenburg, MD, Neurology and Headache Medicine, Nuvance Health

 Do you suffer from migraines?
-Request an appointment with a neurologist at Nuvance Health.
+Book Now with a Neurologist

-2. Identify and avoid triggers to prevent migraine.
+1: Identify and avoid triggers to prevent exercise-induced migraine

 Common migraine triggers include: